 Slavery In Ashanti

-Historically, the Ashanti practised slavery.
+Historically, Ashanti people were sold to slavery.
 These slaves came about through warfare and battles in which they came victorious.
 The aim of slavery varied as different slave masters acquired slaves either to increase wealth or intermarry.
-On the larger scale, slaves could also be used for sacrifice during funerals ceremonies.
+On a larger scale, slaves could also be used for sacrifice during funerals ceremonies.
 This was a practice done in accordance with the belief that slaves would follow their masters into the afterlife.

 Because of the matrilineal type of culture the Ashanti people, the slave master usually preferred to marry their slaves.
 This was because in a family setting the wife’s elder brother had control over his sister’s children especially the males rather than the children’s own father.
 The slave masters who wanted adequate control of their own children would prefer to marry a slave girl who didn’t have any family who could intrude in his family’s affairs.